QubesOS/qubes-doc/security/yubi-key.md

 package.
 This package does not support sharing the same key slot with other applications (it will deny further authentications if you try).

-Contrary to instruction there, currently there is no binary packages in Qubes repository and you need to compile it yourself.
+Contrary to instruction there, currently there is no binary package in the Qubes repository and you need to compile it yourself.
 This might change in the future.

 Challenge-response mode
 ----------------------

-In this mode, your YubiKey will generate response based on secret key, and random challenge (instead of counter).
-This means that it isn't possible to generate response in advance even if someone gets access to your YubiKey.
+In this mode, your YubiKey will generate a response based on the secret key, and random challenge (instead of counter).
+This means that it isn't possible to generate a response in advance even if someone gets access to your YubiKey.
 This makes it reasonably safe to use the same YubiKey for other services (also in challenge-response mode).

-Same as in OTP case, you will need to set up your YubiKey, choose separate password (other than your login password!) and apply the configuration.
+Same as in the OTP case, you will need to set up your YubiKey, choose a separate password (other than your login password!) and apply the configuration.

 To use this mode you need to: